damiant/dust/roadmap.md

 ## Bugs
 - events for a camp
-- dark mode svg for map should be white
-- dark mode primary color set pink

 - titles if capital then title case
 - show map for other locations (smooth & soothe)
 - favorite camps